 Walk details: 8.5 km/ 5 miles | approx. 3 hours | ↗ 100 m/330 ft |

 Day 4 – Ben Mor Coigach and Sgur an Fhidhler

-We make our way along the fairly airy ridgeline, either keeping to the crest with some mild scrambling or using a by-pass path to the left.
+We make our way along the reasonably airy ridgeline, either keeping to the crest with mild scrambling or using a bypass path to the left.
 The path eases on the final stretch to the summit of Ben Mor Coigach.
 The views from the summit are breathtaking.

 Walk details: 11 km/ 7 miles | approx. 5 hours | ↗ 870 m/2660 ft | ↘ 870 m/2660 ft

 Day 5 – Stac Pollaidh & Achmelvich and Clachtoll beaches and ancient broch walk

 Today’s itinerary is one of contrasts, with a classic mountain traverse in the morning, two beautiful beaches, and an ancient Archaeological site in the afternoon!

 We begin our day with an ascent and circuit of spectacular Stac Pollaidh, a fine hill with its iconic sandstone pinnacles standing out prominently against the surrounding Assynt landscape.
 It’s a short but steep pull-up onto its ridge, but the views are worth it!